MMC vs CORJ60: What Numerai Actually Pays For

 This chart compares stake-weighted averages against simple medians for both MMC and CORJ60 across rounds 200–1200.
 The same comparison is available interactively via metric distribution on the models page.
 The gap between the two lines shows how capital is allocated relative to skill.

 For both metrics, stake-weighted values sit meaningfully above the median and swing more violently round-to-round.
 The median MMC and median CORJ60 both hover close to zero the entire time, while stake-weighted CORJ60 spikes as high as ~0.06 in several windows and stake-weighted MMC regularly runs 0.01–0.04 above its median.
-NMR is disproportionately concentrated in models that are both more accurate and more original than the typical submission — whether from sophisticated allocation or survivorship (weaker stakers burn down faster), the capital base leans toward skill.
+NMR is disproportionately concentrated in models that are both more accurate and more original than the typical submission; the capital-weighted field scores better than the median field.

 As stake flows toward high-MMC models, the meta-model absorbs more of their signal, raising the originality bar over time.